Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 - Contact your clinical centre team, see 'How can I join the coronavirus clinical trial?'

-- If you feel your symptoms are getting worse and you cannot breathe very easily you must call your GP, or NHS 111 or if the symptoms are really bad dial 999 immediately.
+- If you feel your symptoms are getting worse and you cannot breathe very easily you must call your GP, or NHS 111 (link is external) or if the symptoms are really bad dial 999 immediately.
 Tell whoever you speak to you are taking part in this clinical trial.

 For Clinical Centre Staff